April 18, 2019

 Part of me wonders if I couldn’t be an equally good (or even better) typist today had I invested the same amount of time and energy into my QWERTY skills as I put into Dvorak.
 Having used Dvorak for ten years, Jon Porter voices a similar sentiment.

-So in the end of the day, all the benefits of typing in Dvorak may boil down to:
+But in the end of the day, typing in Programmer Dvorak is kind of fun 😀